chancebrilz/dash-button-wireless-cli/README.md

 A "physical" command line interface using Amazon Dash buttons.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your local linux machine.
+This program can run on any other machine that Node.js supports, and has the libpcap library installed.

 ### Prerequisites
 You will need the following things properly installed on your computer.